ISO/IEC 17025:2017-accredited Beta Analytic is not affiliated with CEN or any of its technical committees.

 In 2018, the CEN created technical committee CEN/TC 454 to develop standards for biobased products made from algae.

 The technical committee’s main task is to develop standards for biobased products covering horizontal aspects, including consistent terminology, sampling, certification tools, biobased content, application of and correlation towards life cycle analysis, among others.

 CEN/TC 411 published these technical specifications and standards, among others:

 The CEN Technical Committee 249 is in charge of all standards for plastics.
 One of its working groups, the Working Group 17, is responsible for the development of standards for biopolymers.
 WG17 was established in October 2008 and has been active since January 2009.

 As of October 2012, CEN/TC 249 has published one technical report and three technical specifications relevant to the biobased industry.

-The CEN Technical Committee 19 “Gaseous and liquid fuels, lubricants and related products of petroleum, synthetic and biological origin” develops standards for product quality characterization, quantity measurement, and operational procedures concerning the downstream oil industry’s naturally occurring materials and their derivatives.
+CEN Technical Committee 19 develops standards for product quality characterization, quantity measurement, and operational procedures concerning the downstream oil industry’s naturally occurring materials and their derivatives.

 In 2016, the technical committee completed EN 16807:2016 – Liquid petroleum products – Bio-lubricants – Criteria and requirements of bio-lubricants and bio-based lubricants.
-Ratified and approved in May 2016, this European standard specifies the term bio-lubricant and minimum requirements for all kinds of bio-lubricants and bio-based lubricants.
-It also briefly describes relevant test method needs with respect to the characterization of bio-lubricants.
+Ratified and approved in May 2016, this European standard specifies the term bio-lubricant and the minimum requirements for all kinds of bio-lubricants and bio-based lubricants.
+It also briefly describes relevant test methods for the characterization of bio-lubricants.

 The CEN/BT/WG 209 was disbanded in August 2010.
 Its final report was published in May 2011 as CEN/TR 16208 – Bio-based products – Overview of standards.